mmontone/peggy-input/README.md

 - `showSyntaxErrorMsg`: Boolean.
 Optional.
 Default is `true`.
 When enabled show the syntax errors below the HTML input.
 - `onChange`: Function.
 Optional.
 A function handler that is invoked with the PeggyInput instance as argument when there's a change.
 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return a string used a error message.
+- `validateWhenBlank`: Boolean.
+Optional.
+Default is false.
+Whether to validate the input and show an error when the input is blank.

 ### API